PaigeEmanuelle/hcinnovate/code/README.md

 Or you can simply follow this link: https://paigeemanuelle.github.io/hcinnovate/code/

-There is only one page to our application (other than help wikis)
+There is only one page to our application (other than our help wikis).

 ## Getting started